ucsb-cs24-m24/cs24-m24/_lab/lab07.md

 After calling contribute, the update function assumes (precondition) that the ```delta``` of every node and connection has been accumulated.
 Now, each delta must be applied to every node's bias and every connection's weight.

 Your goal in the update is to traverse the graph (in any way you want) to update every weight and bias.
-A single call to ```update``` affects every node and connection.
+A single call to ```update``` affects every node and connection and reset the $delta$ values to zero.

 For each update, follow these steps:
 1. To update the bias: $bias_{new} = bias_{old} - (lr * delta)$
 2. To update the weight: $weight_{new} = weight_{old} - (lr * delta)$
+3. Reset the $delta$ values for each node and connection to zero.

 where $lr$ is the learning rate (a member variable of NeuralNetwork), and controls how impactful we consider contributions to be.